A vibrant country

 Bus driver, Kampong Cham – Cambogia | ©2019, Gabriele Orlini

-And little does it matter if you are stunned by the total lack of traffic rules and discover that going the wrong way is simply a lane to be used as needed.
+And little does it matter if you are astounded by the total lack of road rules and discover that going the wrong way is simply a lane to be used as needed.
 If environmental hygiene – in the country – is often a personal opinion.

-If the prices of things have no logic and you eat in the local markets for just over a dollar, a beer costs $0.75, and you get an original iPhone from the Chinese for just over $150; and the thousand other things that contribute to making Cambodia the country that, having shaken off the bloody genocide 40 years ago where almost 3 million Cambodians were systematically slaughtered for a crazy idea signed by Pol Pot, has been able to look forward to becoming a vibrant country today.
+If the prices of things have no logic and you eat in the local markets with little more than a dollar, a beer costs $0.75, and you get an original iPhone from the Chinese for a little over $150; and the thousand thousand other things that contribute in making Cambodia the country that, having shaken off the bloody genocide of 40 years ago where nearly 3 million Cambodians were systematically slaughtered for a crazy idea signed by Pol Pot, has been able to look forward to becoming, today, a vibrant country.

-Able to be the fifth largest supplier of rice to the European Community, after the USA, Pakistan and India, with a short-term plan to increase exports for the benefit of our novice MasterChefs; while here at home, you don’t even pay for rice because a bowl of steamed rice is denied to nobody.
+Able to be the fifth largest supplier of rice to the European Community, after the U.S., Pakistan and India, with a program in the short term to increase exports for the benefit of our novice MasterChefs; while here at home, you don’t even pay for rice because a bowl of steamed rice is not denied to anyone.

-I continue my work here in Kampuchea, in the streets where if you look at a person for a second they smile at you.
+I continue my work here in Kampuchea, in the streets where if you look at a person one second too long they smile at you.
 And that alone is enough to feel at peace with this place.
 But also in guilt.

 Text: Gabriele Orlini